 Whare Kea Lodge & Chalet

-What: The most baller, OTT, incredible place to stay that Buro has ever visited; A lone, single chalet set in the peaks of the Remarkables that can only be reached by helicopter.
+What: The most baller, OTT, incredible place to stay that Buro has ever visited; A lone, single chalet set in the peaks of Mount Aspiring National Park that can only be reached by helicopter.

 Why: See video above.
 THAT'S your ride in.
 Plus, the opportunity to wake up in completely secluded surrounds is pretty ideal.
 The perfect place to propose or for a honeymoon - and for a nightly hire rate of NZ$4600, it's definitely a special occasion kinda place.
 So worth it.